andreaferretti/patty/README.md

 as `variant` but makes the types, fields, equality definition and generated constructors public.

-A couple of limitations fo the `variant` macro:

-* field names must be unique across branches (that is, different variants cannot have two fields with the same name).
+A limitation of the `variant` macro is that field names must be unique across branches (that is, different variants cannot have two fields with the same name).
 This is actually a limitation of Nim.
-* the shortcut that groups field names by type does not seem to work, that is, in the above example one could not write `Rectangle(w, h: float)`.

 In the future, Patty may also add copy constructors.
 Also, some work needs to be done to make it easier to use the generated contructors with `ref` types,